Buprenorphine is used in medication-assisted treatment (MAT) to treat Opioid Use Disorder (OUD).

 - The Stabilization Phase begins after a patient has discontinued or greatly reduced their misuse of the problem drug, no longer has cravings, and experiences few, if any, side effects.
 The buprenorphine dose may need to be adjusted during this phase.
 Because of the long-acting agent of buprenorphine, once patients have been stabilized, they can sometimes switch to alternate-day dosing instead of dosing every day.

 - The Maintenance Phase occurs when a patient is doing well on a steady dose of buprenorphine.
 The length of time of the maintenance phase is tailored to each patient and could be indefinite.
-Once an individual is stabilized, an alternative approach would be to go into a medically supervised withdrawal, which makes the transition from a physically dependent state smoother.
-People then can engage in further rehabilitation—with or without MAT—to prevent a possible relapse.
+People can engage in further treatment—with or without MAT—to prevent a possible relapse.

 Switch from Methadone to Buprenorphine

 Patients can possibly switch from methadone to buprenorphine treatment, but because the two medications are so different, patients may not always be satisfied with the results.
 Studies indicate that buprenorphine is equally as effective as moderate doses of methadone.
 However, because buprenorphine is unlikely to be as effective as more optimal-dose methadone, it may not be the treatment of choice for patients with high levels of physical dependency.